Last Updated on 1 month ago by Admin

 If you’ve been targeted by doxing, it’s important to act quickly.
 Your personal information being exposed online can feel overwhelming, but there are resources available to help you regain control.

-Start by reviewing your rights under your institution’s acceptable usage of information resources policy and information security charter to understand how your data should be protected.
-Many universities and organizations have a digital security education hub that offers guidance on how to remove personal details from public sites and strengthen your online security.
+Start by checking your rights under your school or organization’s information use and security policies.
+Many universities and workplaces have digital security resources that can guide you on removing personal details from public sites and improving your online security.

 Final Thoughts

-Many people have heard the term but still want to know: what is doxing and how to prevent it?
-The short answer is that you can't stop it entirely, but by practicing safe browsing online and keeping personal information off the internet, you can reduce the risk of doxxing.
+Many people have heard the word but still wonder: what is doxing and how can you prevent it?
+The truth is, you can’t stop it completely, but by browsing safely and keeping your personal information off the internet, you can lower your risk.